KevinHobart/KevinHobart/README.md

 <a href="https://www.linkedin.com/in/kevin-hobart-47a1984"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I’m a dependable, detail-focused professional with 25+ years of experience helping people and solving problems across a variety of industries.
-From repairing and re-certifying flight instruments for general aviation aircraft, to selling and delivering high-end furniture, to keeping school band instruments repaired and in playing condition, I have always enjoyed hands-on work and making sure people are taken care of.
+From repairing and re-certifying flight instruments for general aviation aircraft, to selling and delivering high-end furniture, to keeping school band instruments repaired and in good playing condition, I've always enjoyed hands-on work and making sure people are well taken care of.
 ## Objective